rqbazan/toggled/README.md

 // Note that each entry is a `FlagQuery` export const flagQueries: Record<string, FlagQuery> = {
-  // True if the slug is in the context.
+  // True if the slug is in the context
   FF_1: 'ff-1',

-  // True if all slugs are in the context.
+  // True if all the slugs are in the context
   FF_2_FULL: ['ff-2.1', 'ff-2.2'],

   // True if `'ff-2.1'` is in the context and `'ff-2.2'` is not